DoctorMcKay/node-steam-user/README.md

 		- `needs_token` - `true` if you need an authorization token to get most details about this app, `null` if not
 	- `packages` - An array of objects for packages which have changed.
 Each object has the same properties as the `apps` array, except `appid` is `packageid`.

-Requests a list of all apps/packages which have changed since a given changenumber.
+**Works when anonymous.** Requests a list of all apps/packages which have changed since a given changenumber.

 # Events